hanszhang717/hancezhang-blog/content/en/posts/corporates-hire-by-abundance.md

 ---
-title: "Big Tech Hires for Luxury, Not Necessity"
+title: "Corporates Hire by Abundance, Not by Necessity"
 date: 2025-05-13
 draft: false
-summary: "The open secret of corporate hiring: Headcount is a vanity metric."
+summary: "Big-tech hiring is driven by excess, not necessity."
 categories: ["Mindsets"]
 slug: "big-tech-hiring"
 ---

-Behind the glossy career pages and the free kombucha taps, there is an uncomfortable truth about Big Tech: **Most hiring is driven by abundance, not necessity.**

-Google, Meta, and Amazon don't hire thousands of people because they critically *need* them.
-They hire them because they *can*.

-Elon Musk proved this at Twitter.
-He fired 80% of the staff, and the site didn't crash.
-It kept running.
-In most tech giants, maybe 20% of the staff are doing the core, revenue-generating work.
-The rest?
-They are working on "optionality"—projects that might never ship, features that no one needs, and bureaucracy that exists to manage itself.

-**When a company gets rich enough, hiring stops being about survival and starts being about empire-building.**

-Think of it like the Supermarket Analogy.
-If you are on a budget, you check every price tag.
-You buy what you need to survive.
-If you are a billionaire, you don't check prices.
-You just grab the most expensive stuff on the shelf because you assume price equals quality.

-Big Tech hires the same way.
-They hoard talent like luxury goods.

-**Headcount is a vanity metric.**
-For a middle manager, the number of people reporting to you is your status symbol.
-It determines your pay, your influence, and your promotion velocity.
-A Director with 200 reports is "more important" than one with 20, even if the team of 20 is shipping all the value.

-So managers prioritize **expanding the team** over **efficiency**.

-There is also the VC mindset.
-Wealthy companies treat employees like Venture Capital bets.
-"Let's hire 50 PhDs and see if they invent something cool."
-If it fails?
-Who cares.
-Burning a billion dollars is a rounding error for Google.
-But for the people hired?
-It means you are a **highly paid benchwarmer**.

-You see brilliant minds doing mundane work—data labeling, internal tool maintenance, endless meetings—not because the work requires genius, but because the company didn't care to optimize the cost.

-**Why does this matter to you?**

-Because you need to avoid the **Prestige Trap**.
-Joining a Big Tech giant does not mean you are essential.
-It does not mean you are safe.
-In fact, when the economic cycle turns (like in 2023), the "luxury hires" are the first to go.

-If you want a career that is antifragile, don't just look for the biggest logo.
-Look for the role where your work actually moves the needle. **Don't be a luxury item.
-Be infrastructure.**
+There's an uncomfortable truth hidden behind the glossy careers pages of big tech companies: **most of their hiring isn't driven by genuine necessity, but by abundance.**

+Companies like Google, Meta, or Amazon don't add thousands of new hires every year because each employee is critically essential.
+They hire simply because they can afford to.
+Elon Musk illustrated this dramatically at Twitter—laying off 80% of the workforce had surprisingly little impact on the core product.
+In most tech companies, perhaps only 20% of employees work on truly vital, revenue-driving projects.
+Google's search and ads make up the lion's share of its revenue, yet only a fraction of its workforce is directly tied to these core areas.
+Meanwhile, entire teams work on projects that might never ship—projects that are less about necessity and more about optionality.

+**When companies grow sufficiently rich, hiring stops being about careful selection and becomes something closer to empire-building.
+It's no longer about who you genuinely need, but rather about who you can afford.**

+Think of it like shopping at a supermarket.
+On a tight budget, you meticulously compare prices, check ingredients, and judge nutritional value.
+But if you have millions, you won't bother looking carefully.
+You grab the most expensive items on the shelf, believing price correlates directly with quality—even if it often doesn't.
+Big companies hire the same way.
+With abundant resources, they don't thoroughly evaluate the necessity of each new hire.
+Instead, they hire expensive talent, assuming higher salaries automatically guarantee better results.

+**Hiring becomes a kind of strategic luxury**.
+Managers don't just expand teams to tackle workloads—they expand to signal their own status and pave the way for promotions.
+The number of people reporting to a manager usually determines that manager's perceived value and salary within the organization.
+The head of a 200-person division has more influence, status, and earning potential than someone managing just 20, regardless of how many of those employees genuinely contribute to the company’s core success.

+There's also optionality at play. **Wealthy companies treat hiring as venture capital bets: low-risk investments with potentially huge returns.** Many hires are "hope it works" bets rather than carefully calculated moves.
+Occasionally, these speculative bets become game-changers—like Google's early investment in AI—but most don't pan out.
+When a company earns hundreds of billions annually, burning a billion dollars on speculative projects isn't catastrophic—though the same spending would be ruinous for a startup.
+This mentality often results in highly-qualified people performing mundane tasks: PhDs labeling datasets, master's degree holders managing routine operations—**not because these roles demand such expertise, but because optimization for cost-effectiveness isn't necessary.**

+Why should this matter to you?
+Because it breaks down a dangerous illusion: **joining a prestigious tech giant doesn't necessarily mean you're indispensable, valuable, or even secure.** History shows, especially vividly around economic downturns (such as the cycle around 2021), that these companies expand and contract largely due to macroeconomic factors like interest rates—not  employee performance.
+When layoffs inevitably occur, the first casualties are often these "luxury hires," employees whose roles were never central to the company's essential success.

+If you're charting your career, particularly early on, understanding this is crucial.
+Prestige alone can be misleading.
+Often, the smarter move isn't boarding the largest, most prestigious ship—but one where your work visibly affects the company's trajectory.
+Seek roles clearly linked to core business outcomes. **Find positions where your individual impact is tangible and measurable, not buried beneath layers of internal politics.**